What should I look for when choosing a toy for my child?

 That being said, there are things to consider when picking a toy for your child.

 Firstly, make sure that the toy you have your eye on hasn’t been recalled for a choking or other safety hazard.
 I’m always shocked when I hear that certain toys have been recalled for containing lead paint -- I mean, come on, seriously!
 People are still using lead paint in kids’ toys?
 It gets me every time.
-You can find the latest toy recalls here.
+You can visit the Consumer Product Safety Division website to find the latest toy recalls.

 Secondly, look for toys that are built to last.
 Durability is key.
 Too often, I bring a toy home that only minutes after it’s opened — snap! — is broken.
 It seems that the plastic that toys are made of is getting flimsier and flimsier.
 And while we’re on the subject of plastic, try to look for plastic toys that don’t contain BPA or PVC, which are chemical additives that have been associated with numerous health risks.
 Many manufacturers have already phased out BPA from their bottles and food containers, but considering how much kids put toys in their mouths, it should really be phased out from kids’ products altogether.